Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #20 💩💩💩

-DRAG DROP You have an Azure Kubernetes Service (AKS) implementation that is RBAC-enabled.
+You have an Azure Kubernetes Service (AKS) implementation that is RBAC-enabled.

 You plan to use Azure Container Instances as a hosted development environment to run containers in the AKS implementation.